How to Seal Tile, Marble,

 #6

-These finishes can be removed
+The 646, 686 and 848 finishes can be removed

 with any of the strippers on the market

-Bear in mind, that strippers are products that melt plastic sealers.
+in mind, that strippers are products that melt plastic sealers.

 Therefore use of chemical respirators,